Uncovering bistability phenomena in two-layer Couette flow experiments using nonlocal evolution equations: Mathematical model

 \section{Mathematical model}

-The derivation of this model was first presented in \citet{KalogirouCimpeanuKeavenyPapageorgiou2016R1}.
-The derivation starts from the Navier--Stokes formulation for two immiscible layers in a channel, with the top wall translating at constant speed to impose shear.
-Assuming a thin upper film, they perform an asymptotic reduction that yields a nonlinear, nonlocal evolution equation for the interface; the corresponding flow field in the bulk of each layer follow directly from this reduced description.

-Lengths are non-dimensionalised with the channel depth \(d_{\mathrm{phys}}\), velocity with the upper-plate speed \(U\), time with $d_{\mathrm{phys}}/U$ and pressures with $\rho U^2$, where the phase densities are taken equal.
-Recall the non-dimensional upper-layer thickness is defined as $\varepsilon \ll 1$, we place the interface at $y = 1 - \varepsilon + \varepsilon^{2} H(x,t)$ (see figure~\ref{fig:Geometry}).
-To derive an evolution equation for $H$, the Navier–Stokes equations are solved asymptotically in the thin upper layer (long-wave scaling) and in the thick lower layer (which supplies a nonlocal inertial response).
-At the interface, the kinematic condition, continuity of normal velocity and normal stress, and continuity of tangential velocities are enforced.
+Following \citep{KalogirouPapageorgiou2016, KalogirouCimpeanuKeavenyPapageorgiou2016R1}, the derivation starts from the Navier--Stokes equations, assumes a thin upper film, and develops asymptotic solutions that yield a nonlinear, nonlocal evolution equation for the interface; all other fields follow directly from this.
+Lengths are non-dimensionalised with \(d_{\mathrm{phys}}\), velocities with the upper-plate speed \(U\), time with $d_{\mathrm{phys}}/U$, and pressures with $\rho U^2$.
+The parameter $\varepsilon$ defined in \eqref{eq:Us} is taken to be small.
+The interface is at $y = 1 - \varepsilon + \varepsilon^{2} H(x,t)$, see figure~\ref{fig:Geometry}.
+An evolution equation for $H$ follows by solving in the thin upper layer where a lubrication solution holds, and matching with the thick lower layer governed by the linearised Navier-Stokes equations, leading naturally to a nonlocal inertial response.
+At the interface we enforce the kinematic condition, continuity of velocities and stresses.
+The resulting dimensionless equation holds on $2L$-periodic domains.
+Normalising to $2\pi$-periodic solutions using \((t,x,H)\to (t/\nu,\,x/\sqrt{\nu},\,\sqrt{\nu}\,H)\), where $\nu = (\pi/L)^2 = 0.01$, the latter value dictated by the experiments, yields